letsencrypt/acme-spec/draft-barnes-acme.md

 Challenges provide the server with assurance the an account key holder is also the entity that controls an identifier.
-For each type of challenge, it must be the case that in order for an entity to successfully complete it the entity must
+For each type of challenge, it must be the case that in order for an entity to successfully complete the challenge the entity must both:
-both:

 * Hold the private key of the account key pair used to respond to the challenge
 * Control the identifier in question